 - Cook beets for 1 hour until soft but not mushy.
 I like to put them on a steamer.

 - Make the dressing.
 Put 1/8 cup of vinegar in 1 cup cup.
-Add enough water so the cup is full.
-So you are adding 7/8th of a cup of water.
+Add enough water so the cup is full so you are adding 7/8th of a cup of water.
 Pour it in a medium sized bowl.

 - Grind some black pepper on the salad if you wish.
 Mix.

 - Serve at room temperature on the side of any dish.
+You can add sautéed beet tops.

 enjoy!